This post may contain affiliate links. See our affiliate disclaimer here.

 Create an Accent Wall

 The simplest wallpaper project is to execute is a rectangular accent wall.
-For the easiest installation, select a straight wall without any windows or outlets.
-Sarah of @caffeinated.rv.mom created the perfect accent wall in her RV’s slide using a leafy green wallpaper.
+For the easiest installation, select a straight wall without any windows, outlets or other items that would have to be cut out.

 Wallpaper as a Headboard